antvis/github-config/README.md

 When a release is published, the workflow will automatically:

-- Check if there are any issues that labeled with `resolved pending release`
+- Find open issues that labeled with `resolved pending release`
+- If there are,
+  - Remove the `resolved pending release` label
+  - Add the `resolved` label
-- If there are, it will add a comment to the issue with a message about the release
+  - Add a comment to the issue with a message about the release
-- Close the issue
+  - Close the issue as completed

 ## Issue templates